page title icon The Business Owner’s Roadmap to Personal Development

 • What do people come to you for help with?

 Not sure how to answer these questions?
 My mastermind recommends an exercise where you ask those around you what they think you’re good at.
 It’s eye-opening to get that kind of feedback from people who are close to you.
+Doing this really helps my own self-awareness.

 Want a head start?
 Here are a few things that are universal to most business owners: